 How do we measure it?
 Each county provides weekly reports covering each storm event.
 They record the time at two points: when each storm event ends and when roads were restored to bare/wet pavement.
-For each storm event, the time to bare/wet pavement is calculated as the elapsed time between these two points.
+For each storm event, the time to bare/ wet pavement is calculated as the elapsed time between these two points.
 The performance measure is the average percent for all storm events that bare/wet pavement conditions are met for 18-hour roads (within six hours) and on 24-hour roads (within four hours).
-Data is compiled for each state fiscal year (July-June).
-State fiscal year (July-June).
+Data is compiled for each state fiscal year (July-June). state fiscal year (July-June).
 Winter severity is calculated each year based on a set of weather factors including the number of snow and freezing rain events, total duration of all storms, total snow accumulation and number of incidents (blowing snow, drifting, ice and frost).
 The index is the gauge by which the department measures the impact of winter on our roads with a typical winter rating of 100.

 How are we doing?
-Both the 24-hour and 18-hour roads measures improved over last year, with 24-hour roads exceeding the 70 percent goal.
+Both the 24-hour and 18-hour roads measures improved over last year, with both roads exceeding the 70 percent goal.
 The winter severity index was lower than in the previous year.
-This winter was rated as a typical winter or 100 on the severity scale compared to the 2013-2014 rating of 134.
+This winter was rated a little below a typical winter or 90 on the severity scale compared to the 2014-2015 rating of 100.
 Milder temperatures enabled salt to be more effective.
+Spring 2016 was also milder.